 The two interior sets are the scientist’s home and his office.
 The house has one room and a bathroom, from which the scientist’s daughter accidentally emerges wearing a towel.
 A dozen repetitive scenes take place in the office; over and over again, the scientist enters and removes his coat, or alternately retrieves his coat and prepares to exit.
 A research assistant in the pay of Wanda’s Natasha Fatale-type female spy tries but cannot coax a suspicious secretary into letting him enter the scientist’s lab — he does this at least three times, with the same result (no dice).
 The no-suspense script keeps people with spear guns skulking around for at least an hour, before someone finally enters the secret lab so the plot can get into gear.
 Just a few minutes of this arrested narrative progress results in a strange temporal dislocation.
 Scene after scene develops no new information, or goes off into a dialogue tangent apropos of nothing.
 The pace puts viewers to sleep.
-Seen late at night, with commercials, the movie seemed endless.
+Seen late at night, with commercials, the rather brief movie seemed endless.

 Other indicators tell us that we’ve entered the realm of Z-movie surrealism.
 When our characters examine dead bodies on the sand, normal beach activities are visible a few yards away and nobody seems to notice.
 The actors engage in inconsequential small talk, make entrances and exits, and do plenty of walking up and down the beach.
 Nobody seems particularly concerned about the mysterious deaths.
 Even though they’ve detected a foreign spy ring and discovered an incredible sea monster, the two main government agents stay unfazed, continue with their routine, and don’t even call for outside assistance.
 Yes, Phantom seems to unfold in another dimension.

-The Phantom monster is a rubbery joke, a man wearing a fish suit and mask that looks nothing like the poster illustration; it’s no wonder that matinee kids a few years older than me were disappointed.
+The Phantom monster is a rubbery joke, a man wearing a fish suit and a mask that looks nothing like the poster illustration; it’s no wonder that matinee kids a few years older than me were disappointed.
 Phantom probably got released on the strength of its bubbly underwater scenes, which in 1955 were still fairly novel.
 Frankly, young filmmakers with low-budget ambitions can learn a lot from this impoverished monster show.
 Phantom strives to emulate the production values of mainstream Hollywood films and fails miserably.
 Most of the successful independent filmmakers brought fresh ambition to the screen, either new subject matter or a new point of view.
-A little dramatic and directing talent helps too.
+A little dramatic feeling and directing talent help too.